 Until now the king of Egypt seems incredibly gracious toward Joseph and his family.
 But there are possibly slight hints of a change when Joseph presents five of his brothers to the Pharaoh.
-For one, his brothers seem compelled to “request permission to live in the region of Goshen” (47:4 NLT).
+For one, his brothers seem compelled to request, “Please let us settle in Goshen” (47:4).
 When the king agrees, he addresses Joseph instead of talking directly to the brothers.
 What do you think is going on in this conversation?

 The Egyptians ended up turning over everything to the king.
 They didn’t even own their land anymore.
 It belonged to the king.
 They had to give him 20% of their harvest every year for the right to continue living on the land.
-Miller says “In one sense, their slavery sounds a little like jobs and mortgages today.”
+Some would say, “In one sense, their slavery sounds a little like jobs and mortgages today.”
 Agree or disagree?

-In the sidebar article “Five nomads turned away,” page 181, A Visual Walk Through Genesis, Miller reports about nomads offering their services to Pharaoh during a drought that took place in 1847 BC, the century many say Joseph lived.
+Nomads offered their services to Pharaoh during a drought that took place in 1847 BC, around the time many say Joseph lived.
 The nomads told soldiers at a fort, “The desert is dying of hunger.”
 The nomads asked if they could “serve the Great House,” the dynasty of Amenemhet III (reigned 1860-1814 BC).
 Do you think ancient accounts like this help verify the Bible stories?
 Or do you think it’s a stretch to link them to the Bible?

 LIFE APPLICATION.
 Pharaoh asked Joseph to put the expertise of his family of herders to work “in charge of my livestock” (47:6).
 Ancient Egyptian records confirm that pharaohs sometimes hired foreigners to do the dirty work of herding, a job that Egyptians didn’t seem eager to do.
 Does that sound familiar?
 Also, does that sound fair?